oracle/terraform-provider-oci/website/docs/d/core_shapes.html.markdown

 		* `is_default_enabled` - Indicates whether Trusted Platform Module is to be enabled by default
 	* `type` - The type of platform being configured.
 (Supported types=[INTEL_VM, AMD_MILAN_BM, AMD_ROME_BM, INTEL_SKYLAKE_BM])
 * `processor_description` - A short description of the shape's processor (CPU).
+* `quota_names` - The list of of compartment quotas for the shape.
+* `recommended_alternatives` - The list of shapes and shape details (if applicable) that Oracle recommends that you use as an alternative to the current shape.
+	* `shape_name` - The name of the shape.
+* `resize_compatible_shapes` - The list of compatible shapes that this shape can be changed to.
+For more information, see [Changing the Shape of an Instance](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/resizinginstances.htm).